jesjesti/spring-security/README.md

 # spring-security

 > Micro projects for spring boot security implementation
-> This project is an expirimental implimentation of docker and JWT in Spring Boot Project, Not sutable for production use.
+> This project is an expirimental implimentation of docker and JWT in Spring Boot, Not sutable for production use.

 ## Table of Contents
 - [Installation](#installation)